Image result for welcome to year 6

 • To edit and up-level.

-• To use emotive devices.
+• To use the passive voice

-• To use parenthesis.
+• To use time conjunctions

-• To use alliteration.
+• To use parenthesis

 • Draft